If you landed on this page, then you’re likely wondering these types of questions:

 In order to answer that question properly, it’s important for you to know that according to the United States Environmental Protection Agency the air quality inside our homes is up to 5 times more polluted than the air outside.

-This is mainly due to poor ventilation, chemicals contained in household cleaners, mold spores, bacteria and allergens that get tracked inside.
+That fact is mainly due to poor ventilation, chemicals contained in household cleaners, mold spores, bacteria, and allergens that get tracked inside.

-The way in which a air purifier works is by stripping the air of these bad airborne contaminants.
+The way in which an air purifier works is by stripping the air of these bad airborne contaminants.